ildarmgt/bitcoin-web-contracts/README.md

 [Current github pages demo.](https://ildarmgt.github.io/bitcoin-web-contracts/)

-The latest compiled release used be found in `./docs/` folder
+The latest compiled release used can be found in `./docs/` folder

 Compiled .html build can be used offline & on air-gapped computers